• Skip to primary navigation

 No need to add the back to the third bench.

-I had a third bench storage seating to give more seating on one side of the table.
+I had a third bench storage seating for more seating on one side of the table.
 I did not add another MDF because not many people would be sitting on the last bench past the MDF board we used.

-If you want to continue and add it to the third bench, just measure and cut it down to the remaining bench length.
-Then, and add a peel and stick wallpaper to it.
-And, then screw the MDF to the back of the last bench.
+If you want to continue and add it to the third bench, measure and cut it down to the remaining bench length.
+Then, add a peel-and-stick wallpaper (Affiliate Link) to it.
+And then, screw the MDF to the back of the last bench.

 Tip: the more screws the better to keep the MDF from moving back and forth in the center when people sit on it.